 Jim is the recipient of numerous awards and honors:

-Jim Goodmon holds Honorary Doctor of Laws degrees from Pfeiffer College and Duke University.
+Jim Goodmon holds honorary Doctor of Laws degrees from Pfeiffer College and Duke University as well as an honorary Doctor of Humanities degree from William Peace University.
 He serves on the boards of many organizations across the Triangle and state.

 Jim and Barbara Goodmon have three children: Elizabeth, Jimmy and Michael, along with ten grandchildren.

-Specifically, Goodmon and the CBC New Media Group are charged with managing WRAL.com, Capitol’s digital channel initiatives including three MDTV channels, and Albright Digital, a digital solutions provider that aids car dealers with Internet marketing.
+Specifically, Goodmon managed WRAL.com, Capitol’s digital channel initiatives including three MDTV channels, and Albright Digital, a digital solutions provider that aids car dealers with Internet marketing.

-In his role he also oversees strategic acquisitions and investments and start up projects for the company.
-In addition to digital initiatives, Goodmon serves as Vice President & General Manager of Sunrise Broadcasting, a five-radio-station cluster, and WILM-TV–both located in Wilmington, NC.
-He also oversees WRAL-FM and Microspace Communications–both located in Raleigh, NC.
+Jimmy was also responsible for strategic acquisitions, investments and start up projects for the company.
+In addition to the digital initiatives, Goodmon served as Vice President & General Manager of Sunrise Broadcasting, a five-station radio group, and WILM-TV–both located in Wilmington, NC.
+He also oversaw the operations of WRAL-FM and Microspace Communications–both located in Raleigh, NC.

-He is a graduate of Hampden-Sydney College and earned his M.B.A. at UNC Kenan-Flagler Business School.
+Jimmy is a graduate of Hampden-Sydney College and earned his MBA at UNC Kenan-Flagler Business School.
+He lives in Raleigh with his wife Anna and three sons Fletcher, Watson, Walker and daughter Frances.

 Broadcast executive John Greene served Capitol Broadcasting Company for more than three decades – steering WRAL-TV through the pivotal 1980’s when the CBC flagship gained national recognition as one of the most dominant and decorated local television stations in the country.